Feature

 Using Phase Artifacts

-Unlike configuration targets, phase artifacts may or may not exists in the application context or not configured properly at the moment
+Unlike configuration targets, phase artifacts may or may not exist in the application context or not configured properly at the moment

 Including an Option